+(3) Represents the aggregate grant date fair value of potential awards under the 2021-23 Performance Share Program at target levels and the deferred stock awards granted in 2021 for 2020 performance, both under our LTIC program.
+Values are estimated as the total expense associated with each grant to be recognized for financial statement reporting purposes over the respective service period associated with each grant calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Share-Based Payments ("ASC Topic 718").
+Pursuant to SEC rules the values are not reduced by an estimate for the probability of forfeiture.
+The aggregate grant date fair value of the 2020 annual deferred stock award granted in 2021 was based on the closing price of our common stock on the February 17, 2021 grant date of \$17.15 per share.
+The aggregate grant date fair value of the 2021 Performance Share Program was based on an

 (2) Represents the aggregate grant date fair value of potential awards under the 2022-24 Performance Share Program at target levels and the deferred stock awards granted in 2022 for 2021 performance, both under our LTIC program.
 Values are estimated as the total expense associated with each grant to be recognized for financial statement reporting purposes over the respective service period associated with each grant calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Share-Based Payments ("ASC Topic 718").
 Pursuant to SEC rules the values are not reduced by an estimate for the probability of forfeiture.
 The aggregate grant date fair value of the 2021 annual deferred stock award granted in 2022 was based on the closing price of our common stock on the February 10, 2022 grant date of \$16.85 per share.
-The aggregate grant date fair value of the 2021 Performance Share Program was based on an estimated fair value per share as of the February 17, 2022 grant date of \$17.77 per share utilizing a Monte Carlo valuation model that models the plan's potential payoff depending on Piedmont's and its peer group's future stock price movements.
+The aggregate grant date fair value of the 2022 Performance Share Program was based on an estimated fair value per share as of the February 17, 2022 grant date of \$17.77 per share utilizing a Monte Carlo valuation model that models the plan's potential payoff depending on Piedmont's and its peer group's future stock price movements.
 The potential value of the 2022-24 Performance Share Program award at the grant date assuming the highest level of performance conditions were achieved would have been (in 000's): Smith - \$2,856; Bowers - \$966; Kollme - \$364, Wells - \$415, and Wiberg - \$364.

-(3) Represents the aggregate grant date fair value of potential awards under the 2021-23 Performance Share Program at target levels and the deferred stock awards granted in 2021 for 2020 performance, both under our LTIC program.
-Values are estimated as the total expense associated with each grant to be recognized for financial statement reporting purposes over the respective service period associated with each grant calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Share-Based Payments ("ASC Topic 718").
-Pursuant to SEC rules the values are not reduced by an estimate for the probability of forfeiture.
-The aggregate grant date fair value of the 2020 annual deferred stock award granted in 2021 was based on the closing price of our common stock on the February 17, 2021 grant date of \$17.15 per share.
-The aggregate grant date fair value of the 2021 Performance Share Program was based on an estimated fair value per share as of the February 18, 2021 grant date of \$23.04 per share utilizing a Monte Carlo valuation model that models the plan's potential payoff depending on Piedmont's and its peer group's future stock price movements.
-The potential value of the 2021-23 Performance Share Program award at the grant date assuming the highest level of performance conditions were achieved would have been (in 000's): Smith - \$2,482; Bowers - \$1,282; Kollme -\$483, Wells - \$496, and Wiberg - \$483.